 What is a Checking Account?: A Quick 101 Guide

-A checking account is a type of deposit account offered by financial institutions for the purpose of making frequent transactions, which typically include the deposit, transfer, and withdrawal of account funds.
+A checking account is a deposit account offered by financial institutions to make frequent transactions, typically including the deposit, transfer, and withdrawal of account funds.

-Depending on the financial institution, checking accounts can have a wide variety of features.
+Depending on the financial institution, checking accounts can have various features.

-Moreover, you might find different tier of checking accounts where the more premium options will offer benefits and perks such as waived service fees or dedicated customer service.
+Moreover, you might find different tiers of checking accounts where the more premium options offer benefits and perks such as waived service fees or dedicated customer service.

-Legally, a check is a document that guarantees payment of a specific amount of money, which is drawn from a bank or other financial institution.
+Legally, a check is a document that guarantees payment of a specific amount of money drawn from a bank or other financial institution.

 With checks, you don't have to make a financial exchange in cash.

 When you open a checking account, the bank usually provides an initial order of checkbooks for free.
 Additional checkbooks can be ordered (fees may apply).

 Note: Some "checking" accounts don't provide check-writing capabilities because the arrangements were designed for people with histories of writing bad checks.

 A debit card is the most common feature of a checking account, which allows customers to make transactions in various ways without using cash or checks.